- About Barnacre

 Strawberry was one of Debbie’s little purchases at the 2013 British Alpaca Futurity.
 Whilst Paul was working away (bad move Paul!)
 Debbie’s eagle eyes spotted her potential both in the show ring and as a future girl friend for our multi grey champion Sunburst.

 She has had great success in the show ring including being Grey Female Champion as an intermediate at the Thirst Show in October 2013.
 Not only does she have a fanstastic fleece she has a lovely ultra nosey personality.
 If there is mischief to be had Strawberry is usually in the vicinity and her best friend Ankha isn’t usually far away either!!

 Strawberry’s fleece is very dense meaning she will produce lots of lovely yarn, her first fleece was officially classified as superfine measured an 19.9 micons with a 4.7 standard deviation and a 96.6% comfort factor – this is great for a grey!

-Strawberry has been adopted by Melanie Dawes, Phillip Ramsey and Anna Barnes.
+Strawberry has been adopted by Phillip Ramsey, Anna Barnes Beth Cohen, Lily Chalmers and Grace Ramsey.

 Born: 16 March 2007

 Colour: Medium Brown